nervosnetwork/ckb/rpc/README.md

 #### Fields

-`OutPoint` is a JSON object with following fields.
+`OutPoint` is a JSON object with the following fields.

 *   `tx_hash`: [`H256`](#type-h256) - Transaction hash in which the cell is an output.